History of Freeview UK: 2022

-On 3 March, RT UK is removed from all broadcast platforms in the UK as part of an Europe-wide crackdown on Russian propaganda and in response to the 2022 Russian invasion of Ukraine.
+On 3 March, RT UK is removed from all broadcast platforms in the UK as part of a Europe-wide crackdown on Russian propaganda and in response to the 2022 Russian invasion of Ukraine.

 In March, W becomes a free-to-air channel and launches on Freesat prior to its launch on Freeview on 28 March.

 On 29 and 30 June, numerous changes are made, some relating to the withdrawal of the COM7 broadcast multiplex, which led to services including FreeSports, Quest HD, BBC News HD and More4 +1 becoming unavailable on Freeview whilst continuing on other platforms; Forces TV closed on all its platforms at 11 am on 30 June, whilst PBS America +1 and QVC Beauty HD effectively closed altogether as they had broadcast only via COM7 and were not carried elsewhere.
 BBC Four and CBeebies HD moved to Multiplex B.

 Additionally, the 4Music channel as broadcast on Freeview and elsewhere was replaced by E4 Extra, with a new 4Music continuing on satellite and cable in place of Box Hits; and AMC Networks International replaced Horror Channel with Legend, renaming CBS Drama as RealityXtra and moving it to be available in local-TV areas only, and withdrawing CBS Justice.